Best Shoes for Salt River Tubing: A Podiatrist’s Guide

 The Z-Trail EV sandal also has trusty straps.
 This sandal is not flying off in any pumpy currents.

-The sole of the Xero Shoes Z Trail EV sandal combines flexibility, traction, and protection of your foot.
+Like all shoes from Xero Shoes, the footbed matches your foot shape exactly, eliminating the squeezing of toes.
+The sole of the Xero Shoes Z Trail EV sandal combines flexibility, traction, and protection for your foot.
 The flexible aspects of the sole of this sandal allow your feet to move as naturally as possible.

 The rubber grip pods allow for traction and a grippy feel of this sandal when walking.
 This is especially important for slippery rocks, and walking in the silt of a river bed.